resource/Front-End-Standards/Stylesheets/CSS.md

 ***

 ## <a name="comments">Comments</a>
+Comments should be _useful_ and should provide _clarity_.
+Use comments to divide sets of rules into groups, or to explain potentially confusing rule declarations.

 ### Avoid Over Commenting
-Use comments to divide sections and describe larger sets of rules.
 Don't over comment, as most CSS should be self-explanatory; too much commenting detracts from readability.

 ```css
 /* bad */